-The above amendments are not relevant or do not have an impact on the Financial statements of the Company.
+There were certain amendments to standards and interpretations which are applicable for the year ended 31 March 2024, but either the same are not relevant or do not have an impact on the financial statements of the Company.
 The Company has not early adopted any standard, interpretation or amendment that has been issued but is not yet effective.